 - A Parenting Order.
 This means you will have to attend parenting classes. - An Education Supervision Order.
 If the council thinks you need support getting your child to go to school but you're not co-operating, they can apply to a court for an Education Supervision Order.
 A supervisor will be appointed to help you get your child into education.
 The local council can do this instead of prosecuting you, or as well. - □ A School Attendance Order.
 You'll get a School Attendance Order if the local council thinks your child isn't getting an education.
-You have 15 days to provide evidence that you've registered your child with the school listed in the order or that you're giving them <a href="https://example.com/home.order-normalized-normaliz - A Penalty Notice.
+You have 15 days to provide evidence that you've registered your child with the school listed in the order or that you're giving them home education.
+If you don't, you could be prosecuted or given a fine. - A Penalty Notice.
 The local council can give you a fine of £60, which rises to £120 if you don't pay within 21 days.
 If you don't pay the fine after 28 days you may be prosecuted for your child's absence from school.